Rayrsn/Dank-Memer-Auto-Typer/README.md

 <br>

 ## Disclaimers
-* Botting a user account is technically against Discord's ToS.
+* Botting a user account is technically against Discord's ToS. (although this is not considered self botting, it's still counted as using macros)
 * The same thing applies to Dank Memer.

 Quoted from [Dank Memer Rules](https://dankmemer.lol/rules):